 Beth Kathleen Hetland

-Instructor, Writing (2011).
 BFA, 2009, The School of the Art Institute of Chicago; MFA, 2011, The Center for Cartoon Studies, White River Junction, VT.
-Exhibitions: Brain Frame #6, Chicago; Neiman Center Gallery, Chicago; Inky Solomon Gallery, White River Junction; Nisus Gallery, Portland.
-Publications: Drawing Comics Lab (contributor); Cycles (self-published); Fugue (self-published); Backyard Biology (illustrator); Bailliwik #9 (contributor).
-Bibliography: High-Low Comics; Sixy Inches from Center.
-Collections: The Schulz Library; Joan Flasch Artists’ Books Collection; Flaxman Library; Rome Corners Library.
+Exhibitions: Brain Frame #4, #6, and Lit #2, Chicago; Take Away, Chicago; Inky Solomon Gallery, White River Junction; Nisus Gallery, Portland.
+Publications: Half Asleep (self-published); Drawing Comics Lab (contributor); Cycles (self-published); Fugue (self-published); Backyard Biology (illustrator); Irene #2 (contributor).
+Bibliography: High-Low Comics; Sixty Inches from Center; Schulz Blog.
+Collections: The Schulz Library; Joan Flasch Artists' Books Collection; Dartmouth Library; University of Chicago Library; Library of Congress.
 Awards: Stumptown Best Small Press; Nerdlinger Most Thrilling Treasure Hunt Style Crowd Scenes.

 Experience at SAIC